On the law of the iterated logarithm for continued fractions with sequentially restricted partial quotients: Introduction and statement of the main result

-From the viewpoint of dimension theory, the novelty in here is the absolute continuity as the result on the Hausdorff dimension is an immediate corollary of \cite{Good:1941,L-uczak:1997}.
+From the viewpoint of dimension theory, the novelty in here is the absolute continuity as the result on the Hausdorff dimension is an immediate corollary of \cite{Good:1941,L-uczak:1997} or might be deduced from \cite{Rempe-GillenUrbanski:2016}.
 It is worth noting that the proof of absolute continuity requires the above law of large numbers, and that absolute continuity allows to formulate a result independent of $\nu$.
 Namely, as $d\nu/d\mu_{1/2}=0$, the laws of the iterated logarithm and large numbers hold on a dense set of infinite $\mu_{1/2}$-measure.
-Furthermore, in the above law of the iterated logarithm, it is possible to replace $\gamma_k$ with $\log \log \alpha_k /\log \alpha_k$ (Remark \ref{remark:alpha vs gamma}) and due to the flexibility arising from local H\"older continuity, the result also is applicable to the denominators of the approximants $q_n(x)$ given by $p_n(x)/q_n(x) = 1/(x_0 + 1/(x_1 + 1/( \cdots + 1/x_{n-1})\cdots))$ in the second part of Theorem \ref{prop:Khinchine-Stackelberg}.
+Furthermore, due to the flexibility arising from local H\"older continuity, the result also is applicable to the denominators of the approximants $q_n(x)$ given by $p_n(x)/q_n(x) = 1/(x_0 + 1/(x_1 + 1/( \cdots + 1/x_{n-1})\cdots))$ in the second part of Theorem \ref{prop:Khinchine-Stackelberg}.